CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 Penalty to combat rolls and dodge rolls received when a character is actively engaged in something else, IE exhausting thier Engageable Opponents, picking a lock, dashing away, being distracted, etc.

-## Off guard (CL in lieu of defense roll)
+## Sneak Attack (CL in lieu of defense roll)

-CL determined by Narrator IE, attacking a soldier from behind may require a successful Stealth check, then the attack (which they cannot defend against) will be a CL assigned by the Narrator, which the player will roll against with a normal combat roll.
+An attack which can't be defended against made by a character while they hidden to an opponent.
+This attack is usually proceeded by a Stealth Skill Check versus a Perception skill Check.
+The Narrator will assign a CL for the attack.
+As an example, slitting someone throat with a dagger is a CL 1, however doing the same with a great sword would be far more difficult.
 Any wins achieved over the CL counts towards the level of victory.
-Failing the CL commences the next round of combat, where the opponent is then engaged.
+Failing the CL or not fully incapacitating the opponent commences the next round of combat, where the opponent is then engaged.

 ## Incapacitated (Super Advantage)